Zdeněk Pololáník

-Zdeněk Pololáník (born 25 October 1935) is a Czech contemporary composer.
+Zdeněk Pololáník (25 October 1935 – 12 August 2024) was a Czech contemporary composer.

-Family

-His son Petr Pololáník is a conductor and orchestrator at Capellen Music Production.

 Career

-Zdeněk Pololáník has written nearly 700 compositions of various styles and genres.
-Since the 1960s, he became a sought-after composer of film music, sacred music and commissioned works.
+Pololáník wrote nearly 700 compositions of various styles and genres.
+From the 1960s, he became a sought-after composer of film music, sacred music and commissioned works.
 His music has been performed by prominent musicians, orchestras and choirs worldwide.

+Personal life and death

+Pololáník died on 12 August 2024, at the age of 88.
+His son Petr Pololáník is a conductor and orchestrator at Capellen Music Production.